Kenivia/Honing-Forecast/WIP.md

 ## Next big step(s)

-- ~~True juice usage optimization(maximize chance of success)~~ might not be possible, at least with beam search because evaluating the effect is way too hard
+- ~~True juice usage optimization(maximize chance of success)~~ might not be possible, at least with beam search because evaluating the effect is way too hard but WE WILL TRY
 - ~~option for Bottleneck-aware juice/free tap gold value estimation~~ but the gold value will depend on how we've used it... idk if this is possible
+- Allow beamsearch to go below min indices(allow selling materials)

 ## Other features